Ontario "Year of Manufacture" License Plate Program

 Step 3 - Attach the Plates to Your Ownership (and car!)

-Keep in mind the validation sticker is the full $74 type with no restrictions.
+Keep in mind the validation sticker is the full $128 type with no restrictions.
 The YOM program is not associated with the Historic Plate program which has a cheaper validation sticker with restrictions.

-The Ministry of Transportation finally has its own website detailing this process which can be viewed by clicking here.
-Please double check the instructions on the Ministry site to ensure they have not made any changes to the program that I am unaware of.
-If you have run into any problems with this program not mentioned here please let me know so it can be shared with others - Allan@VintageCarConnection.com.
+If you have run into any problems with this program not mentioned here please let me know so it can be shared with others. - allan@VintageCarConnection.com

-Cars and Parts For Sale
+Favourite Links Home Cars For Sale

 "Respect the Vintage Tin"